gabrielhidasy/rss-graber/README.md

 It will have in future the possibility to filter feeds in many ways, namely:

-* Required: A feed must match all required regexes.
+* Required: A feed must match the required regex.
-* Sufficient: A feed must match one of the sufficient regexes
+* Forbidden: A feed cannot match the forbidden regex

-* Forbidden: A feed cannot have any forbidden regexes
+Yes, thats many, regexes are powerfull